Applecross: History

-During the Scottish Reformation in the second half of the 16th century, the lands of Applecross were secularised and granted c.1591 to Clan Mackenzie.
+During the Scottish Reformation, in the second half of the 16th century, the lands of Applecross were secularised and granted c.1591 to Clan Mackenzie.
 The estate was eventually inherited by Alexander Mackenzie (died 1650), an illegitimate son of Colin Cam Mackenzie of Kintail.
-With a brief interruption between 1715 and 1724 (a period of forfeiture caused by the Laird of Applecross' role in the 1715 Uprising), the estate remained in the ownership of Alexander Mackenzie's heirs until the mid-19th century, when the lands were sold to the Duke of Leeds.
+With a brief interruption between 1715 and 1724 (a period of forfeiture caused by the laird of Applecross's role in the Jacobite rising of 1715), the estate remained in the ownership of Mackenzie's heirs until the mid-19th century, when the it was sold to the Duke of Leeds.

 In the early 1860s, the estate was sold to Lord Middleton.
 Following the death of the 10th Baron Middleton in 1924, the estate was sold to the Wills family.